andrassajo97/Minor-programs/README.md

 # Chat-program
-Chat program in C language but using the Unix’s terminal by shared memory.
+2 little programs written in C language using the Unix's terminal and shared memory.